stephengold/jolt-jni/README.md

   (provided a cleaning task has been started by invoking `JoltPhysicsObject.startCleaner()`).

-In native code, convention dictates if when a class allocates memory, it takes responsibility for freeing it.
+In native code, convention dictates that when a class allocates memory, it assumes responsibility for freeing it.
 For this reason, jolt-jni applications cannot free objects created implicitly by Jolt Physics.